-- 9.3 The Board reviews and approves annually an Absolute Risk Operating Range for each Investment Portfolio, expressed in equity/debt risk equivalency terms.
-CPP Investments Management has discretion to make and implement investment decisions while holding the equity/debt ratio equivalent risk of each Investment Portfolio within its Absolute Risk Operating Range, with the dual objectives of maximizing long-term net returns and earning net returns above the corresponding Reference Portfolio. - 9.4 The Absolute Risk Operating Ranges are wide enough to accommodate normal markets-driven daily variation in the risk of the Investment Portfolios, and to permit CPP Investments Management the flexibility to achieve the absolute return and value-added objectives established by the Board.
-If CPP Investments Management believes that market circumstances or investment opportunities warrant a variation in risk level outside the Absolute Risk Operating Range for either Investment Portfolio, then prior approval must be sought from and provided by the Board. - 9.5 CPP Investments Management monitors and manages market risk, credit risk and other exposures on a daily basis, and rebalances tradeable investment holdings within each of the Pools from time to time to achieve overall targeted exposures to return-risk factors and remain within established risk limits.
-CPP Investments Management may also rebalance each Account's holdings of Units of the Pools to maintain the intended allocation for each Investment Portfolio. - 9.6 Market risk is mitigated and managed by diversifying across different asset classes, currencies, factor exposures and investment strategies such that the Investment Portfolios are not imprudently exposed to any single unexpected event or set of directly related events.
-In addition, accepted risk management practices and analytical tools, including Conditional Value-at-Risk methodologies, are used to measure, monitor and evaluate prospective performance of each Investment Portfolio under different market conditions. - 9.7 Credit and counterparty exposures in each Investment Portfolio are managed by adhering to credit policies and limits reviewed and approved by the Board at least annually.
-Exceptions to the Board-approved Risk Policy limits can be granted by the President and CEO, but are subject to the review of the Board as soon as is practical.
-Credit risk is measured, monitored and evaluated using accepted risk management practices and analytical tools including contingent exposure and Conditional Value-at-Risk methodologies.
+- 9.1 The Board establishes a primary measure of total absolute risk related to potential size of losses, integrating market, credit and counterparty risks into a Market and Credit Risk measure (herein referred to as "Market risk").
+As described in Section 4, for risk targeting and monitoring, the Market risk of each Investment Portfolio is expressed as the equity/debt ratio in percentage terms of a simple portfolio comprising only the two asset classes of the applicable Reference Portfolio. - 9.2 The Board reviews and approves annually Market Risk Limits for each Investment Portfolio, expressed in equity/debt risk equivalency terms.
+CPP Investments Management has discretion to make and implement investment decisions while holding the equity/debt equivalency ratio of each Investment Portfolio within its Market Risk Limits, with the dual objectives of maximizing long-term net returns and earning net returns above the corresponding Reference Portfolio. - 9.3 The Market Risk Limits are wide enough to accommodate normal markets-driven daily variation in the risk of the Investment Portfolios, and to permit CPP Investments Management the flexibility to achieve the absolute return and value-added objectives established by the Board.
+If CPP Investments Management believes that market circumstances or investment opportunities warrant a variation in risk level outside the Market Risk Limits for either Investment Portfolio, then prior approval must be sought from and provided by the Board (with the exception of de minimis variances which can be approved by the CEO). - 9.4 CPP Investments Management monitors and manages all investment risks (including market risk, credit risk and other exposures) on a daily basis, and rebalances tradeable investment holdings within each of the Pools from time to time to achieve overall targeted exposures to return-risk factors and remain within established risk limits.
+CPP Investments Management may also rebalance each Account's holdings of Units of the Pools to maintain the intended allocation for each Investment Portfolio. - 9.5 Market risk is mitigated and managed by diversifying across different risk-return factor exposures, asset classes, geographies, currencies, and investment strategies such that the Investment Portfolios are not imprudently exposed to any single unexpected event or set of directly related events.
+In addition, accepted risk management practices and analytical tools, including Value-at-Risk and stress testing methodologies, are used to measure, monitor and evaluate prospective performance of each Investment Portfolio under different market conditions. - 9.6 Individual investment transactions, and external manager appointments, that would exceed Board-established dollar limits or meet other Board-approved criteria must be approved by the Investment Strategy Committee of the Board before being implemented.

-- 9.8 Individual investment transactions, and external manager appointments, that would exceed Board-established dollar limits or meet other Board-approved criteria must be approved by the Board before being implemented. - 9.9 CPP Investments Management reports total absolute risk exposures, as well as the contributing exposures to market, credit and other financial risks, to the Board at least quarterly or more frequently as required. - 9.10 Treatment of policy and limit breaches and escalation procedures in relation to this Investment Statement are contained in the Risk Policy approved annually by the Board.
+- 9.7 CPP Investments Management reports total absolute risk exposures, as well as the contributing exposures to market, credit and other financial risks, to the Board at least quarterly or more frequently as required. - 9.8 Treatment of policy and limit breaches and escalation procedures in relation to this Investment Statement are contained in the Risk Policy approved annually by the Board.